1120 SW 5th Ave, Suite 613, Portland, OR 97204

-Starting March 30, 2020 and lasting for up to seven months, SW Boones Ferry Road will be completely closed from SW Arnold to SW Comus Court.
+Starting March 30, 2020 and continue to spring 2021, SW Boones Ferry Road will be completely closed from SW Arnold to SW Comus Court.
 For information around detour route, please view the Recommended Detour map.
-You can read more details about the road closure here.

 Learn what the activities and impacts during construction are at www.portlandoregon.gov/bes/constructionimpacts.

 Because we have received a number of questions regarding the project, we have developed a FAQ page to address those questions.
 Please click here.

 Click the "Sign up!" button at the top right of the page to receive email updates which include traffic restrictions and project activities.
 For questions or comments, contact Stefanus Gunawan at 503-823-5759 or email Stefanus at Stefanus.Gunawan@portlandoregon.gov

 Watch this video to learn more about the SW Boones Ferry Bridge and Restoration Project.

 TriMet Bus Line 38 Detour Plan

 FAQ page to address community's questions and concerns

 A Metro grant boosts the Boones Ferry project

 View comittee representatives and design plans